iamarsehrawat/Python-EDA-Project/README.md

 ## Objective
 The goal of this project is to:
-Analyze room types, prices, and availability across different neighborhoods.
+1.Analyze room types, prices, and availability across different neighborhoods.
-Understand host behavior and listing patterns.
+2.Understand host behavior and listing patterns.
-Detect potential outliers in prices.
+3.Detect potential outliers in prices.
-Provide recommendations for guests and hosts based on insights.
+4.Provide recommendations for guests and hosts based on insights.

 ## Dataset
 The dataset contains 20,765 entries and 22 features, including: